-Recent studies have found compelling evidences that point to air pollution as one of the contributing factors leading to autism.
+Recent studies have found compelling evidences that suggests air pollution triggers autism.
 Although there is little scientific data to support these findings, other researches show that pregnant women living in major thoroughfares are twice more prone to give birth to autistic children because the polluted air they breathe can adversely affect the biochemical set up in their fetuses’ DNA.
 Thus, putting their children at high risk of acquiring physical and emotional problems when they grow up.

 Besides, a baby’s exposure to polluted air during his first few months of life has been associated with delayed cognitive development.
 It was even discovered that children living in high traffic places have a greater likelihood of faring poorly in intelligence examinations and suffer more emotional conditions than those who breathe cleaner air.